zwubbena/golf-club-trajectories/README.md

 1. **Standard Trajectory Plot** – Shows the height (vertical trajectory) and distance (yardage) for 8 common types of golf clubs.
 2. **Trajectory Plot with Shaded Carry Zones** – Adds shaded distance bands to group clubs by typical carry zones to show ideal distance ranges (Wedges, Irons, Fairway Woods, Driver).

-Both visualizations are generated in Google Colab and exported as high-resolution PNG images.
+Both visualizations are generated in Google Colab and exported as PNG images.

 ---